OmriGalShen/my-weather/README.md

+#My Weather

-## What this project about?
+### What this project about?

 This is a simple weather website.
-The app uses accuweather (https://www.accuweather.com/) api to display basic weather forecast.
+The app uses [accuweather](https://www.accuweather.com/) api to display basic weather forecast.
 This project was built using the React library.
 This app was build as part of home task by Herlo.
 [Here is a live demo!](https://my-weather-omri.netlify.com/)

 ### How do I start?